 What is ISO?

-International Organization for Standardization (ISO) is an international nongovernmental standard-setting body comprised of national standards agencies.
-The organization develops and publishes various standards for industrial, commercial, and public use.
+International Organisation for Standardisation (ISO) is an international nongovernmental standard-setting body comprised of national standards agencies.
+The organisation develops and publishes various standards for industrial, commercial, and public use.
 Some standards apply to physical industries such as manufacturing, but others relate to digital technology and IT field.

-The idea for founding the organization came in 1946 when delegates from 25 countries gathered at the Institute of Civil Engineers in London.
-They decided to establish an organization with a goal to facilitate the international coordination and unification of industrial standards.
+The idea for founding the organisation came in 1946 when delegates from 25 countries gathered at the Institute of Civil Engineers in London.
+They decided to establish an organisation with a goal to facilitate the international coordination and unification of industrial standards.
 It wasn’t just wishful thinking, and they turned their idea into reality.
 ISO officially started working on February 23, 1947, and today it gathers 162 countries as well as 786 committees and subcommittees.
-The organization’s headquarters are in Geneva where 135 people work to run the massive agency.
+The organisation’s headquarters are in Geneva where 135 people work to run the massive agency.

 Why ISO, but not IOS?

-Name ISO is a source of confusion for some people as they expect International Organization for Standardization would go by IOS acronym.
+Name ISO is a source of confusion for some people as they expect International Organisation for Standardisation would go by IOS acronym.
 You see, ISO is a term that was chosen on purpose.
-Full name of the organization is different in many countries so acronym would be different as well.
+Full name of the organisation is different in many countries so acronym would be different as well.
 They wanted to avoid that hassle by choosing one term that would be used everywhere.
 ISO is not an acronym but derives from the Greek word isos which translates to equal.

 Full members (member bodies) – influence the development of standards and strategies through voting in ISO technical and policy meetings

 Correspondent members – observe the development of standards and strategies by attending ISO meetings as observers